QuidLabs/IMO/README.md

 maturity, when any holder

 may `redeem` 1 QD for $1.
-Voting is incentivised by
+Voting incentivised by a 6
-6 x 55k QD, distributed
+x 55k QD lotto, distributed
-in `onERC721Received`.
+in `onERC721Received`...

 - electric ignition system (nervous system):
   `deposit` ΞTH if nervous about its price,